The Most Common Reasons Car Insurance Companies Cancel Policies

 License Suspension or Revocation

 A suspended or revoked driver's license gives your insurer grounds to cancel your policy midterm.
-This is especially common after DUI convictions or serious traffic violations.
-If you're in this situation, it's important to understand your insurance options with a suspended license so you don't end up with a dangerous coverage gap.
+This is especially common after DUI convictions, accumulating too many demerit points, or serious traffic violations.
+If you're in this situation, it's important to understand your coverage options so you don't end up with a dangerous gap.
+Be aware that adding a suspended driver to your policy without notifying your insurer can also trigger a cancellation.

 High-Risk Violations